edgecase/bird-wave/doc/adding-om-component.md

 ...
 ```

-We know that /date-plus/ needs access to the /time-period-ch/, but since it
+We know that _date-plus_ needs access to the _time-period-ch_, but since it
 is part of the app's internal state, it needs to be passed in as local state to
 the component.
 Now we can build the component itself: